Fair Value Measurements

 During the year ended December 31, 2023, the Company determined that impairment indicators were present due to continuing losses with respect to its Buttonwood Publishing business which it had acquired during 2022.
 As a result, the Company recorded an impairment loss on Buttonwood Publishing’s intangible assets totaling $584.
 The Company used a with and without method to determine the fair value of the customer relationships and a relief from royalty method to determine the fair value of the tradenames.
 The key input for these nonrecurring Level 3 fair value measurements was the 22.8% discount rate.
 Additional impairments were recorded in December 2023, as further described in Note 5 – Acquisitions and Disposals.

 During the year ended December 31, 2023, the embedded derivative instruments were settled at fair value.
-The following table summarizes the change in fair value of the derivative liabilities during the years ended December 31, 2022 and 2023:
+The following table summarizes the change in fair value of the derivative liabilities during the year ended December 31, 2023:

 Change in fair value of derivative instruments1,779